This article was written in collaboration with Travelliker.com. Find out more at the end of the article.

 6. Universal Adapter

 Carrying a universal adapter is a no brainer.
 There’ll be times where we land too early or too late and have to spend the next few hours in the airport.
 Sometimes, we just want to pop into a cafe and get to work on our laptops.
 More often than not, you’ll need an adapter to charge your phones or laptops when you’re abroad.
-The Marstak Universal Travel Adapter (S$29) or YAER New Universal International Plug Adapter (S$22.56) are fantastic if you’ve more than one electronic to charge as they’re fitted with USB ports.
+The Marstak Universal Travel Adapter (S$29) is fantastic if you’ve more than one electronic to charge as they’re fitted with USB ports.
 Avoid purchasing one abroad — they’re typically overpriced and aren’t necessarily universal.

 7. Multipurpose Wet Wipes

 For all the times I’ve had to wipe down airplane and train tray tables, cleaning up after careless spillage or to simply refresh my skin after a long flight, the Cloversoft Anti-Bacterial Bamboo Wipes With Certified Organic Aloe Vera (Pack of 4 for $3.20) have yet to fail me.
 A personal favourite, they’ve easily become a permanent fixture in even my day-to-day life.
 Thicker and larger than most brands (trust me when I say I’ve tried just about every available brand), each sheet goes a long way.

 At 40 pieces a pack, it’s designed to be economically compact, which is great to throw into your carry-on bag without worrying about the bulk that atypically comes with big value packs.
 One of my biggest gripes with a lot of the available wet wipes on the market is how synonymous alcohol is with anti-bacterial.